The Maker Challenge

 What to expect

 The Maker Challenge runs throughout the year with programmes during each school term and the summer holidays.
-Due to the coronavirus pandemic, sessions will now be delivered remotely online.
+Due to the coronavirus pandemic, sessions will be delivered at the Makerspace at reduced capacity and with social distancing precautions.

 The Dangoor Reach Out Makerspace is a dedicated space for young people, containing tools such as 3D printers, laser cutter, scanners, traditional woodworking machinery, hand tools and craft materials.
 There is a workshop space and design studio, staffed by our dedicated Makerspace team.